Bookmark saved

 "Chelsea?"
 She sounded confused.
 Disoriented.
 Like someone waking from a deep dream.
 "What time is it?"

 "Almost three in the morning."
-Chelsea sat on the edge of the bed, trying to keep her voice calm despite the fear curdling in her stomach.
+Chelsea sat on the edge of the bed, her stomach clenching.
 "You were talking in your sleep."

 "Oh."
 Kate sat up, rubbing her eyes with the heels of her palms.
 "Sorry.
 Did I wake you?"